Considerations in Purchasing, Framing, and Shipping Pastels

 What is passe-partout?

 Passe-partout is an old French framing method that is enjoying a resurgence of interest among pastel artists.
-In passe-partout, the art is placed between glass/plexiglass and an archival board and sometimes cardboard backing, and the entire “package” is securely bound around the edges with archival framers’ tape.
+In passe-partout, the art is placed between glass/plexiglass and an archival board, and the entire “package” is securely bound around the edges with archival framers’ tape (see example to right).
 Passe-partout holds the painting securely, minimizing the movement of pastel dust that can be an issue with other types of framing, including the use of spacers, a traditional method of framing pastels.
 The passe-partout package can simply be dropped into the frame.
 It has the added benefit of allowing effortless removal of a painting from one frame for transfer to another without concern of damage.
 Because the painting is tightly secured against the glass, there is no risk of smearing or smudging; getting moisture or oil on the painting; or losing surface color.
 I have become a complete convert to this method after using spacers in the past.

 Glass versus plexi?